Dear reader of ADxS.org, please excuse the disruption.

 1.2.
 Dysphoria / dysthymia with inactivity as an ADHD symptom¶

-The Wender-Utah criteria list the symptom of dysphoria during inactivity as an ADHD symptom.
+The Wender-Utah criteria name the symptom of dysphoria during inactivity as an ADHD symptom.
 DSM and ICD, however, do not mention this symptom.
-In our opinion, dysphoria (only) with inactivity is an original phenotypic ADHD symptom and should be distinguished from the disorder of depression or dysphoria.
+In our opinion, dysphoria (only) with inactivity is an original phenotypic ADHD symptom and must be distinguished from the disorder of depression or dysphoria.

 Relaxation, pleasure and recreation are not conducive to survival in times of a relevant threat.
 This could explain the benefits of the anhedonia associated with dysphoria and depression.